OB-lab/James-et-al.-2023-MolecularEcology/README.md

 Sequencing data files generated at each step of this process will be available on The University of Queensland Research Data Manager repository at the time of publication.

 # Bioinformatics
 Sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform to produce 100bp paired-end reads at approximately ~5X coverage.
-Samples were plated randomly with respect to Dune/Headland ecotype (for natural population samples) or gravitropic/agravitropic status (for advanced recombinant samples).
+Samples were plated randomly with respect to Dune/Headland ecotype (for natural population samples) or gravitropic/agravitropic status (for MAGIC samples).
 X lanes were used.

 ##### A note on differences in processing of natural and recombinant population data
-The bioinformatic processing of these datasets (natural populations and advanced recombinant populations) was conducted by different researchers at separate times.
+The bioinformatic processing of these datasets (natural populations and MAGIC populations) was conducted by different researchers at separate times.
 Extremely similar pipelines were used overall, with common programs used for all major steps, as is evidenced below.
 The few minor file cleaning/processing steps where the pipelines diverge or use different programs reflects only personal tool preferences.

 ## Quality filtering
 We received two FASTQ files for each individual (one containing forward reads, the other containing reverse reads).
 These FASTQ files  had been cleaned by BGI to remove: barcode sequences, DNBseq adaptors, low quality reads (50% of quality scores <10), and reads containing >10% unidentified bases.

-Basic quality control reports were run for each file using ```FastQC``` [(Andrews, 2010)](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on default parameters.
+Basic quality control reports were run for each file using ```FastQC``` [(Andrews, 2010)](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on default parameters:

 ```
 fastqc ind1_1.fq.gz